Multiuser Random Coding Techniques for Mismatched Decoding

-It follows that the constraints on $\Ptilde_{UX_{1}X_{2}Y}$ are stricter for explicit time-sharing than for coded time-sharing; the former must hold for each value of $u$, while the latter only need to hold for the average over $u$ with respect to $Q_{U}$.
-Since the minimization for the coded time-sharing ensemble is over a larger set, the resulting rate cannot be higher, and can in fact be strictly lower.
+Thus far, we have focused on the standard random coding ensemble described by \eqref{eq:MAC_Distr1}, where the codewords are independent.
+It is well-known that even in the matched case, the union of the resulting achievable rate regions over all $(Q_1,Q_2)$ may be non-convex, and time-sharing is needed to achieve the rest of the capacity region \cite{MACNonConvex}.
+There are two distinct ways of doing so: (i) With explicit time-sharing, one splits the block of length $n$ into two or more smaller blocks, and uses separate codebooks within each block; (ii) With coded time-sharing, one still generates a single codebook, but the codewords are \emph{conditionally} independent given some time-sharing sequence $\Uv$ on a time-sharing alphabet $\Uc$.
+In particular, in the case of constant-composition random coding, one may let $\Uv$ be uniform on a type class corresponding to $Q_U \in \Pc(\Uc)$, and let each $\Xv_{\nu}$ be uniform on a conditional type class corresponding to $Q_{\nu} \in \Pc(\Xc_{\nu}\,|\,\Uc)$.

+While both of these schemes yield the entire capacity region in the matched case \cite[Ch.~4]{NetworkBook}, the coded time-sharing approach is generally preferable in terms of exponents \cite{MACExponent4}.
+Intuitively, this is because explicit time-sharing shortens the effective block length, thus diminishing the exponent.

-A similar observation applies in the dual domain.
-Let us write $I_{12}(\Qv,s,\rho_2)$ to denote \eqref{eq:MAC_R12_1_DualLM} with fixed values of $s$ and $\rho_2$ in place of the suprema.
-Using explicit time-sharing, the condition corresponding to \eqref{eq:MAC_R1_DualLM} is given by
+Surprisingly, however, explicit time-sharing can outperform coded time-sharing in the mismatched case, even in terms of the achievable rate region.
+This is most easily understood via the dual-domain expressions, and for concreteness we consider the case $|\Uc|=2$ with $Q_U=(\lambda,1-\lambda)$.
+Let $I_{1}(\Qv,s)$ denote the right-hand side of \eqref{eq:MAC_R1_DualLM} with a fixed value of $s$ in place of the supremum.
+Using explicit time-sharing with two different input distribution pairs $\Qv^{(1)}$ and $\Qv^{(2)}$, the condition corresponding to \eqref{eq:MAC_R1_DualLM} is given by